Black Mage Basic Guide

 Gaining Time

-Using Triplecast and Swiftcast on spells that are longer than base GCD (notably Fire IV, Despair, Flare Star and Flare) will instead make them instant, saving a small amount of time and eventually resulting in additional casts over the course of a fight.
+Using Triplecast and Swiftcast on spells that are longer than base GCD (notably Fire IV, Flare Star and Flare) will instead make them instant, saving a small amount of time and eventually resulting in additional casts over the course of a fight.
 For example, on a Fire IV cast, instead of taking the ~2.8s before starting the following cast, it is instead subject to the base 2.5s GCD, saving ~0.3s.
 Saving time over the course of an encounter will result in additional casts that you would have not gotten otherwise.

 Instant Blizzard III